Recognition of same-sex unions in Hungary: Background and constitutional ban

 In September 2007, the liberal Alliance of Free Democrats, part of the governing coalition since the 2002 elections, presented a draft same-sex marriage bill to the Parliament's Human Rights Committee.
 This would have defined marriage as the union of "two persons" over the age of 18 irrespective of gender.
 On 6 November 2007, the committee rejected the bill without debate.
 Opponents of the bill pointed to a Constitutional Court ruling a few months earlier that had defined the institution of marriage as a bond "between a man and a woman".

 On 1 January 2012, a new constitution enacted by the government of Viktor Orbán, leader of the ruling Fidesz party, came into effect, restricting marriage to opposite-sex couples and containing no guarantees of protection from discrimination on account of sexual orientation.
 Article L reads: "Hungary shall protect the institution of marriage as the union of a man and a woman established by voluntary decision, and the family as the basis of the nation's survival."
 (Note: Magyarország védi a házasság intézményét mint férfi és nő között, önkéntes elhatározás alapján létrejött életközösséget, valamint a családot mint a nemzet fennmaradásának alapját.
 A családi kapcsolat alapja a házasság, illetve a szülőgyermek viszony.)
-On 29 June 2015, Deputy Gábor Fodor from the Liberal Party introduced a constitutional amendment to define marriage as "a union of two people" and a bill to make appropriate changes in statutory laws.
+On 29 June 2015, Deputy Gábor Fodor from the Liberal Party introduced a constitutional amendment to define marriage as "a union of two people" and a bill to make appropriate changes in statutory law.
 Both measures were rejected by the Parliament's Justice Committee on 26 October 2015.

+In June 2026, activists called for the legalization of same-sex marriage at Budapest Pride.
+Prime Minister Péter Magyar said at the time that his government had no position on the matter, but was "open to discuss[ing]" it.
+The Mayor of Budapest, Gergely Karácsony, expressed his personal support for same-sex marriage and called for the constitutional ban to be repealed.
+Opinion polls also showed that a majority of the population was open to legalization.